 Lightning Poster Presentations in Oral Session Format: If allocated both an oral component and poster session for a traditional oral session with dually scheduled lightning poster presentations.
 The poster presenter would be able to present for 1–2 minutes in the corresponding oral session while also presenting in the full poster session using the traditional poster boards.

-Session conveners can now request that their session, if accepted, be allocated as a traditional poster session only.
+Session conveners can now request that their session, if accepted, be allocated as only a traditional poster session.
 This is ideal for:

 - Session conveners who prefer the poster session format for the research and topics that will be covered in the session